RREYESAL/HVScanTool/README.md

 NOTE:  The blacklist.txt file have to be in the data directory.

-5. The final step of the analysis is a summary with the 7 main parameters.
+5. The 7 main parameters.
 To create the 7 main plots in a special format you need the summary root files ("barrel" and "endcap") and run DrawingOUFlow.C.
 This macro create 7 png files from 7 TCanvas.
 Do root -l DrawingOUFlow.C and you get it.

+6. The HV channel is defined from a set of rolls as

+    if  (MAX_roll - MIN_roll)_ch

 #Other studies